LittleBigProgramming/cli-task-app/README.md

   show      Show all tasks
 ```

-After adding or completing a task, the task list will be reshown.
+After adding or completing a task, the task list will be re-listed.